RetroPie/RetroPie-Docs/docs/MAME.md

 ## Arcade ROM paths

-Three of the arcade ROM paths are shared directories which are used by more than one emulator: `arcade`, `mame-libretro`, and `mame-advmame`.
+Five of the available arcade ROM paths in RetroPie are shared directories which are used by more than one emulator: `arcade`, `mame-libretro`, `mame-advmame`, `fba`, and `neogeo`.
 In order to successfully load zipped ROM sets in these locations you must specify the arcade emulator version which matches your ROMs.

-To avoid having several menus for different arcade emulators, all arcade-based ROMs can be placed in the `arcade` ROM folder, but you will have to specify which emulator each zipped ROM set will use from the [Runcommand Menu](runcommand)
+To avoid having several menus for different arcade emulators, all arcade-based ROMs can be placed in the `arcade` ROM folder, but you will have to specify which emulator each zipped ROM set will use from the [Runcommand Menu](runcommand).

 ## Emulators